micmejia/bible-dump/NKJV/Mark/Mark 14.md

 But he denied it, saying, "I neither know nor understand what you are saying."
 And he went out on the porch, and a rooster crowed.

 ###### 69
-And the servant girl saw him again, and began to say to those who stood by, "This is _one_ of them."
+And the servant girl saw him again, and began to say to those who stood by, "This is one of them."

 ###### 70
 But he denied it again.
-And a little later those who stood by said to Peter again, "Surely you are _one_ of them; for you are a Galilean, and your speech shows _it._"
+And a little later those who stood by said to Peter again, "Surely you are one of them; for you are a Galilean, and your speech shows it."

 ###### 71
 Then he began to curse and swear, "I do not know this Man of whom you speak!"

 ###### 72
-A second time _the_ rooster crowed.
+A second time the rooster crowed.
 Then Peter called to mind the word that Jesus had said to him, "Before the rooster crows twice, you will deny Me three times."
 And when he thought about it, he wept.